Trinidad and Tobago: Risk Assessment

 Business Climate Rating

-- World’s seventh-largest producer of LNG
+- World’s eighth-largest producer of liquefied natural gas

 - Large sovereign wealth fund (25% of GDP) and currency reserves